badola/blog/README.md

 ## Remember Remember the Rule of Five
+> A desperate disease requires a dangerous remedy.  - Guy Fawkes

 If you are viewing this on github, better use [github.io](https://badola.github.io/blog/) to view this.

 ### C++